Pros and Cons of Video Games

 Making learning fun

-• Many video game titles create learning opportunities to prepare you for your future (while having fun)
+Many video game titles create learning opportunities to prepare kids for their future (while having fun)

 Eye-hand coordination